-In the 1970s, Universal Pictures acquired Holiday Inn along with a number of titles from Paramount's catalog.
 In the winter of 2013, Universal Stage Productions, the live theatre division of the renowned motion picture studio, invited Goodspeed to be the developmental home of the stage adaptation of this wonderfully tuneful film, and we eagerly agreed.
 Goodspeed has long offered theatre gypsies a bit of respite from their hectic lives trodding the boards in New York City and other bustling cities.
-Our quaint surroundings share some resemblance to the Connecticut sanctuary sought by Jim Hardy (Crosby) in Holiday Inn.
+Our quaint surroundings share some resemblance to the Connecticut sanctuary sought by Jim Hardy (Bing Crosby) in Holiday Inn.